Nasr-SFB1315/MouseCare/README.md

 <img align="right" src="https://github.com/Nasr-SFB1315/images/blob/main/NetworkImage.png" />
 <p align="left">
-You can make adjustments using <strong>Edit DLC Settings</strong>.
-Pressing <strong>Init DLC</strong> loads the network.
+First you add the network via the drop down menu (1).
+Then you initiate the network (2).
+You can make adjustments using <strong>Edit DLC Settings</strong> (optional).
 This tends to take a few seconds.
 If it takes longer, make sure that you use the GPU and not the CPU.

 <br>
 <br>
 At this point you should be able to see the popup of MouseCare with the image repesenting the stress of the mouse.
-For a visual representation of the tracking, you can press <strong>Display DLC Keypoints</strong> to show an overlay of the tracking points. <strong>Edit DLC Display Settings</strong> allows you to adjust the color and size of the overlay dots.
+For a visual representation of the tracking, you can press <strong>Display DLC Keypoints</strong>(3) to show an overlay of the tracking points. <strong>Edit DLC Display Settings</strong> allows you to adjust the color and size of the overlay dots (optional).

 </p>
 <kbd>